IFalimendikov/Guide-Web3-From-0-to-Dev/README.md

 So, our main goal is to get comfortable at Web development, using all modern packages for JS as React, Node etc. Let's say you should be able to create a website using React, Node, Next frameworks with a good degree on confidence.
 Real life development very rarely happens without using any external souces or other people's codes.
 As a matter of fact it is much more importnat as a developer to master Google and Stack Overflow searches than perfectly knowing syntaxis of a language.
 Your coding process at this stage will be combined of reusing bits of other peoples code, watching tutorials and browsing through developer documents.

 At this stage it is already a good time to start building your programming portfolio, so all possible employers and collegueas could appricate your hard work.
-By far the most popular option for creating public repositories is Github, register there and get used to using it- https://github.com/
+By far the most popular option for creating public repositories is Github, register there and get used to using it- https://github.com/.
+GitHub is also a great place to find code sollutions from other developers, which will help you with your own project.

+Summarising